patelatharva/testRepo/DesignDocument.md

 ### View All Grocery Lists
 ![](UIMocks/1-0_ViewAllGroceryLists.png)

-> The user can click on the name of any list to view the items added to that list.
+* The user can click on the name of any list to view the items added to that list.
-> Clicking on the round button with plus icon in the bottom right corner will create new list with name "My Grocery list"
+* Clicking on the round button with plus icon in the bottom right corner will create new list with name "My Grocery list"
-> Clicking on the garbage bin icon will delete the list
+* Clicking on the garbage bin icon will delete the list

 ### View and Manage Items in a Grocery List
 ![](UIMocks/2-0_Viewgrocerylist.png)
-> The list of items added to a particular list are shown arranged by the type of the items.
+* The list of items added to a particular list are shown arranged by the type of the items.
-> The user can click on the checkbox to mark the item as bought and it will cross out the name of item in the list without removing it.
+* The user can click on the checkbox to mark the item as bought and it will cross out the name of item in the list without removing it.
-> Clicking on the quantity of the item will allow to set the quantity.
+* Clicking on the quantity of the item will allow to set the quantity.
-> Clicking on garbage bin button will remove the item from the list.
+* Clicking on garbage bin button will remove the item from the list.
-> Clicking on the rounded button with plus icon in the bottom right corner will launch new screen (activity) for picking an item to be added to this list.
+* Clicking on the rounded button with plus icon in the bottom right corner will launch new screen (activity) for picking an item to be added to this list.
-> Clicking on the checkbox with label "Check-off all items in list" will check-off all the items in the list at once
+* Clicking on the checkbox with label "Check-off all items in list" will check-off all the items in the list at once
-> Clicking the pencil icon near the name of the list on the top will allow to change the name of the list
+* Clicking the pencil icon near the name of the list on the top will allow to change the name of the list

-### Pick an item to be added to list
+### Pick an item to be added to grocery list
 ![](UIMocks/3-0_Pickanitem.png)

-> This view shows the hierarchical list of items categorized by their types.
+* This view shows the hierarchical list of items categorized by their types.
+* Clicking on any of the items shown in the hierarchical list will add that item to the grocery list currently being viewed.
-> Using the search box at the top, user can search for an item by its name.
+* Using the search box at the top, user can search for an item by its name.

 ### Search for items
 ![](UIMocks/4-0_Searchforitems.png)

-> The app will show the list of items when adding the name of item in the search box.
+* The app will show the list of items when adding the name of item in the search box.
+* Clicking on any of the items shown in the search results will add that item to the grocery list currently being viewed.
-> If some item desired by user is not present in the search results, the user can add that new item to the database by clicking on '+ Add _item name_ as new item' button.
+* If some item desired by user is not present in the search results, the user can add that new item to the database by clicking on '+ Add _item name_ as new item' button.
 This will launch a new activity screen for adding a new item of specific type.

 ### Add a new item of specific type to database
 ![](UIMocks/5-0_Addnewitem.png)

-> The user enters name of new item in the editable text box.
+* The user enters name of new item in the editable text box.
-> The type of the item can be chosen from the drop down list.
+* The type of the item can be chosen from the drop down list.
-> The unit of quantity can be chosen from the drop down list.
+* The unit of quantity can be chosen from the drop down list.
-> Clicking on the add button will add this new item to the app's database.
+* Clicking on the add button will add this new item to the app's database.
 The newly added item will be then visible in the search list and in the hierarchical under type specified while adding that item.